senapati484/dynamic-portfolio-react-nodemailer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request to the `main` branch

+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.

+### Development Workflow

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+All changes should be submitted through the `/username/changes` route, where they will be reviewed before being merged into the main branch.

 ## 🙏 Acknowledgments

 <div align="center">